Stem0794/gmail-mardown/README.md

 This extension allows you to write emails in Markdown when composing a message in Gmail.
 Convert the Markdown to rich text via the provided context menu item or with the keyboard shortcut `Ctrl+Shift+M`.

 An options page allows you to configure automatic conversion on paste, parser settings, emoji support, and a custom keyboard shortcut.
 The shortcut string recognizes `ctrl`, `shift`, `alt`, and `cmd`/`meta` tokens so macOS users can specify combinations like `cmd+shift+m`.
 When you save a new shortcut it is applied to the extension's command automatically, so there is no need to update it through the **Extension shortcuts** page.

+## Features
+- Write emails in pure Markdown directly in Gmail.
+- Convert Markdown to rich text from the context menu or by pressing `Ctrl+Shift+M`.
+- Convert existing HTML back to Markdown with `Ctrl+Shift+H`.
+- Automatically convert text on paste or when sending the message.
+- Supports GitHub‑flavored Markdown and optional HTML sanitization.
+- Extensive emoji shortcode map with characters left intact when typed directly.
+- Slash commands `/note` and `/table` expand to useful templates.
+- Choose between *clean*, *Notion-style*, or *email-friendly* themes.
+- Configure a custom keyboard shortcut or disable the default one.

 ## Installation
 1. Clone this repository.